cs-education/sysbuild/docs/development_workflow.md

     ```

 5. Commit your changes in logical chunks.
 Please adhere to the [Git commit message guidelines](/docs/git_commit_message_guidelines.md).
-    Running the following will also run the [Git hooks](/scripts/git_hooks) installed by the setup script.
+    Running the following will also run the [Git hooks](/scripts/git_hooks) installed during setup:

     ```
     git commit